From sassy princess to work colleague, the Carrie Fisher I knew

 Since script doctors are rarely, if ever, credited on the films they save, many fans don't even realize the impact Fisher had on their favorite movies that don't involve lightsaber battles.
 Even Entertainment Weekly referred to Fisher as "one of the most sought after doctors in town."

+I took screenwriting classes because I wanted to learn skills that Fisher had clearly put to good use as a script doctor.

-Of course, Fisher is best known as Princess Leia from the Star Wars films, but she also acted in some stellar comedies including "Shampoo," "The Blues Brothers," "The Man with One Red Shoe," "Hannah and Her Sisters," "The 'Burbs," "When Harry Met Sally," "Drop Dead Fred," "Hook," "Austin Powers: International Man of Mystery," "Scream 3," "Jay and Silent Bob Strike Back," "Charlie's Angels: Full Throttle," "Fanboys" and "Maps to the Stars."
+Of course, Fisher is best known as Princess Leia from the Star Wars films, but she her acting went way beyond a galaxy far, far away.
+She made her mark acting in some stellar comedies including "Shampoo," "The Blues Brothers," "The Man with One Red Shoe," "Hannah and Her Sisters," "The 'Burbs" and "When Harry Met Sally."

-When I worked at Lucasfilm as a senior editor for the website StarWars.com, my path intersected with Fisher quite a bit.
+When I worked at Lucasfilm as a senior editor for the website StarWars.com, I was always honored when my path intersected with Fisher.
 Sometimes I'd be asked to walk her to panels at San Diego Comic-Con, or just make sure fans didn't get too unruly waiting in line for her autograph.

 Fisher didn't just pave the way for more beloved female Star Wars characters like Rey ("The Force Awakens") and Jyn Erso ("Rogue One") to inspire a new generation of fans, she also made me proud to be a geek girl who spoke her mind and went after her dreams no matter what challenges life threw my way.
 And for that I will always be grateful.